theshaune/wp_restrict/README.md

 # Restrict lite

 A wordpress plugin to limit what data/content is shown to users with a simple a shortcode.
 Any content placed inside the shortcode will be restricted to users with the correct capabilities.
+** This plugin has been tested to work correctly up to wrodpress 4.4.2**

 ###Where can i get a list of roles & capabilities?
 View what roles are specific to what user here: http://codex.wordpress.org/Roles_and_Capabilities